 Neidpath Railway Tunnel is 600m long with a curve in it which means when you’re in the middle, you can’t see either end, and normally it’s totally pitch black!
 It was opened in 1864 and was last used by a train in 1954, and it’s in remarkably good condition.

-For the event, Edinburgh-based lighting production maestros Black Light, are going to rig the tunnel with some cool lighting effects which will make running through it a particularly interesting experience.
+For the event, the lighting production maestros EPG, are going to rig the tunnel with some cool lighting effects which will make running through it a particularly interesting experience.

 Headtorches are not necessary despite running through a tunnel!